RylandDeGregory/Blog/content/posts/spotify-exporter.md

 #### Ensure the Function App can access your Key Vault

 Within the Azure Portal, navigate to the Resource page for your Azure Key Vault.
 Go to the **Access policies** blade and click "+ Add Access Policy".
-Grant *Get* Secret permissions, and when you "Select principal", paste the **Object ID** of the Function App's Managed Identity.
+Add *Get* within Secret permissions, then "Select principal" and paste in the **Object ID** of the Function App's Managed Identity.
 Click "Add", then "Save" to add the Access Policy.

 ![Key Vault Function App RBAC](images/spotify-exporter/kv-functionapp-ap.png "Grant the Function App access to interact with the Key Vault.")